-- i. seeking to achieve the same economic objectives; - ii. activities of one party benefit the other party; or - iii. supplying to the same circle of customers
+- (i) seeking to achieve the same economic objectives; - (ii) activities of one party benefit the other party; or - (iii) supplying to the same circle of customers

-Organisational link refers to:
+Organizational link refers to:

-- i. common management;
+- (i) common management;

-- ii. common employees;
+- (ii) common employees;

-- iii. common premises; or
+- (iii) common premises; or

-- iv. common equipments
+(iv) common equipments

-All persons directed by the Director General to register as a single taxable person have to nominate the name to be used for the registration within fourteen days from the date of the direction.
-Failing which, registration will be named as specified by the Director General.
+- 69. All persons directed by the Director General to register as a single taxable person have to nominate the name to be used for the registration within fourteen days from the date of the direction.
+Failing which, registration will be named as specified by the Director General. - 70.
 The effective date for single taxable person registration is the date as specified in the direction.
+Generally, the effective date of registration will be applied prospectively.
+However, if there is proof of fraud resulting in tax avoidance, the registration will then take effect retrospectively.

-X runs a restaurant business and sells food only whereas Y sells beverages.
+X runs a restaurant business and sells food only whereas Y operates another business of selling beverages in the same premise.
 Both businesses share the same premise, employ the same employees and serve common customers.
 The total sales of food per year is RM400,000 and that of beverages is RM150,000.

-In this example, both businesses are not liable to be registered since their annual taxable turnover is below the prescribed threshold.
+In this example, both businesses are not liable to be registered since their respective annual taxable turnover is below the prescribed threshold.
 However, it is obvious that the business activities of X and Y are intentionally separated in order to avoid from the requirement to be registered.
-Both businesses fulfill the requirement to be registered as a single taxable person because of financial, economic and organisational links such as sharing the same premise, having common customers, employing the same workers and utilizing common facilities such as chairs, tables, telephone and utilities.
-As such, Customs will direct X and Y to be registered under one registration number.
+Both businesses fulfill the requirement to be registered as a single taxable person because of financial, economic and organizational links such as sharing the same premise, having common customers, employing the same workers and utilizing common facilities such as chairs, tables, telephone and utilities.
+As such, Customs will direct X and Y to be registered as a single taxable person under one registration number.

-Two or more partnership businesses with the same composition of partners may be directed to be registered as a single taxable person if there are proofs of financial, economic and organisational links between the partnerships.
+71. Two or more partnership businesses with the same composition of partners may be directed to be registered as a single taxable person if there are proofs of financial, economic and organizational links between the partnerships.

 Encik Samy dan Encik Muthu own two partnership businesses providing legal services.
-Legal firm A has a taxable turnover of RM300,000 and legal firm B has a taxable turnover of RM250,000.
+Legal firm A has a taxable turnover of RM450,000 and legal firm B has a taxable turnover of RM400,000.

-In this example, if it is proven that there are financial, economic and organisational links between the two legal firms, then these two partnership businesses will be directed to be registered as a single taxable person since the combined turnover of RM550,000 has exceeded the prescribed threshold.
+In this example, if it is proven that there are financial, economic and organizational links between the two legal firms, then these two partnership businesses will be directed to be registered as a single taxable person since the combined turnover of RM850,000 has exceeded the prescribed threshold.

-17. CESSATION OF LIABLITY TO BE REGISTERED
+CESSATION OF LIABILITY TO BE REGISTERED

-The liability for GST registration will end when a person:

-- i. ceases to make a taxable supply; or - ii. ceases to have the intention of making a taxable supply; or - iii. ceases to make or ceases to have the intention of making a supply outside Malaysia which would be a taxable supply if made in Malaysia; or - iv. the value of taxable supplies for a period of twelve months succeeding will not exceed the prescribed threshold i.e. taxable turnover for the next twelve months will not exceed the registration threshold.
+- 72. The liability for GST registration will end when a person: - (a) ceases to make a taxable supply; or - (b) ceases to have the intention of making a taxable supply; or - (c) ceases to make or ceases to have the intention of making a supply outside Malaysia which would be a taxable supply if made in Malaysia; or - (d) the value of taxable supplies for a period of twelve months succeeding will not exceed the prescribed threshold i.e. taxable turnover for the next twelve months will not exceed the registration threshold.

-To determine whether the taxable turnover for the next twelve months will exceed the registration threshold or otherwise, the registered person is also required to ascertain the total taxable turnover for the preceding twelve months.
+73. To determine whether the taxable turnover for the next twelve months will exceed the registration threshold or otherwise, the registered person is also required to ascertain the total taxable turnover for the preceding twelve months.